FindArticles FindArticles

 Table of Contents

-• What the new Lens actually does
+• What the new Lens does, and does not

 • What’s powering the images

-• Safety, limits, and responsible use
+• Safety, Limits, and Responsible Use

 • Early take: practical scenarios